-The more you study the a place that has had a long history of poverty, the more likely you are to become amazed at the sheer amount of creativity that flows from severe need.
+The more you study the a place that has had a long history of poverty, the more likely you are to become amazed at the sheer amount of creativity that flows from the severe need of providing both sustenance and pleasure.

 As the world tries to cope with the unimaginably daft notion that we’d all be better off if we’d just contribute more of our hard-earned wealth to the already wealthy, I wonder when the time comes that we suddenly realize someone should be curating these old-fashioned but creative survival tactics?